Convergence analysis of approximation formulas for analytic functions via duality for potential energy minimization: Introduction

+The rest of this paper is organized as follows.
 In Section \ref{sec2}, we present a mathematical overview of the existing studies and describe our main results as mathematical statements.
-Section \ref{sec3} describes the proof of the first result, i.e., (1) in Section \ref{1-1}.
-Section \ref{sec4} contains general arguments, which introduce the concept of ``positive semi-definite in measure''.
+Section \ref{sec3} describes the proof of the first result, i.e., Theorem~\ref{main1}.
+Section \ref{sec:duality_theorem} contains general arguments, which introduce the concept of ``positive semi-definite in measure''.
 Then, we show that the problem under our interest is a special case of that concept and derive the duality theorem.
-The evaluations for the second result, described as (2) in Section \ref{1-1}, are given in Section \ref{sec5}.
-We also compare the bounds with those in \citeasnoun{tanaka2017potential}.
-Finally, we describe the concluding remarks in Section \ref{sec6}.
+The evaluations for the second result, described by Theorem~\ref{main2}, are given in Section \ref{sec5}.
+We compare the bounds with those in \citeasnoun{tanaka2017potential} in Section \ref{sec:numerical_examples}.
+Finally, we describe the concluding remarks in Section \ref{sec:conclusion}.